A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

+Another more refined test is based on frequency map analysis~(see, e.g.,~\cite{Laskar-99} and~\cite{Laskar-2005} for an introduction).
+The key point is that, according to the ideal calculation scheme~(\ref{semi-analytical_scheme}), the time evolution of every pair of canonical coordinates (e.g. the maps $t\mapsto\tilde r_l(t)+\imunit r_l(t)$ with $l=1$, $2$, $3\,$) may be expressed as

-In other words, the Fourier spectrum of the planetary motions on elliptic tori is so characteristic, because all its frequencies are given by linear combinations of the fast frequencies.
-From a strictly mathematical point of view, let us recall that the previous formula for the Fourier spectrum can be deduced by the scheme~(\ref{semi-analytical_scheme}), because of the analyticity of the so called conjugacy function $\vet{Q}\mapsto\Cscr^{(\infty)}\left(\vet{0},\vet{Q},\vet{0},\vet{0}\right)$ and this will be ensured as a byproduct of the theoretical (future) study of the convergence of the constructive algorithm.
+Thus, the frequency spectrum is a very peculiar one, since it contains only combinations of the fast frequencies, while no secular frequencies should appear.
+By the way, the same peculiarity of the spectrum is characteristic of any signal produced by calculating the evolution of a pair of mechanical quantities along an orbit on the elliptic torus.
+This is what we want to check in the present section.
+From a strictly mathematical point of view, let us recall that the previous formula for the Fourier spectrum can be deduced by the scheme~(\ref{semi-analytical_scheme}), because the conjugacy function $\vet{Q}\mapsto\Cscr^{(\infty)}\left(\vet{0},\vet{Q},\vet{0},\vet{0}\right)$ is analytic, as follows from the convergence of the constructive algorithm that we shall prove in a forthcoming paper.

-In the present subsection we aim to check the peculiar quasi-periodicity of the motions on our approximation of an elliptic torus, by using the frequency map analysis~(see, e.g.,~\cite{Laskar-99} and~\cite{Laskar-2005} for an introduction).
-We focus on the following initial conditions:

-according to the calculation method described in the previous subsect.~\ref{sbs:expl_calc}, this should be an accurate approximation of a point on an elliptic torus.
-Therefore, we preliminarly integrated the motion of the planar SJSU system over a time interval of $2^{24}$ years, by using the symplectic method $\Sscr\Bscr\Ascr\Bscr_{3}$ (see~\cite{Las-Rob-2001}) with a time-step of~$0.04$ years.

-Here we should add a remark concerning the precision.
+The orbit with initial point as in the previous sect.~\ref{sbs:expl_calc} has been sampled with a time interval of 1 year.\footnote{Here we should add a remark concerning the precision of the calculation.
 In order to have a signal clean enough to be analyzed a particular care about the precision is mandatory.
 After some trials tuning the parameters of the numerical integration, we found that the 80 bits floating point numbers provided by the current AMD and INTEL CPUs fits our needs.
-Technically this is obtained by using the {\tt long double} types of the GNU {\bf C} compiler under a Linux operating system.

-The orbits have been sampled with a time interval of 1 year.
-The signals related to the secular Poincar\'e variables, that are $\csi_l(t)+\imunit\eta_l(t)$ with $l=1$, $2$, $3\,$, have been submitted to the frequency analysis method using the so-called Hanning filter.
+Technically this is obtained by using the {\tt long double} types of the GNU {\bf C} compiler under a Linux operating system.} The fast frequencies $\vet{\omega}^{(\infty)}$ have been accurately determined by looking at the main components of the Fourier spectrum of the signals $\Lambda_l(t)\exp\big({\rm i}\lambda_l(t)\big)\,$, with $l=1,\,2,\,3\,$.
+As test functions we used the time evolution of the secular Poincar\'e's variables, namely $\csi_l(t)+\imunit\eta_l(t)$ with $l=1$, $2$, $3\,$.
+The corresponding signals have been submitted to the frequency analysis method using the so-called Hanning filter.
+The reason for the choice of the coordinates as test functions is that if the initial point given by~(\ref{semi-analytical_scheme}) is not on the elliptic invariant torus then the presence of secular frequencies is expected to be particularly evident in these signals.